-Professor Mariana Mazzucato (PhD) is Professor in the Economics of Innovation and Public Value, University College London (UCL), where she is establishing a new Institute for Innovation and Public Purpose.
+Mariana Mazzucato (PhD) is Professor in the Economics of Innovation and Public Value and Director of the Institute for Innovation and Public Purpose at University College London (UCL).

 Mazzucato’s highly-acclaimed book The Entrepreneurial State: debunking public vs. private sector myths (Anthem 2013; Public Affairs, 2015) was on the 2013 Books of the Year list of the Financial Times.
 She is winner of the 2014 New Statesman SPERI Prize in Political Economy and the 2015 Hans-Matthöfer-Preis and in 2013 she was named as one of the ‘3 most important thinkers about innovation‘ in the New Republic.